MayaAl22/Sudoku/README.md

 The game can be executed on the terminal with the command `python sudoku.py`.
 If the current working directory is not the one of the closed repository a path to the `sudoku.py` file must be added.

+## Tools for development

+- Python 3 - Python in version 3 is the used interpreter for running the developed code.
+- Git - Git is the used version control system, and also used to push the code to Github.
+- Visual Studio Code - Visual Studio Code is used to develop the code.
+It has the "Python" and "Git Graph" extensions installed.
+The "Python" extension is used for syntax highlighting and "Git Graph" for looking at the Git commits.

 ## Technical implementation

 The game uses five classes to represent the state of the game.